chand120805/travel-buddy/README.md

 <img title="Travel-Itinerary-Generator" align='right' src="/static/logo.png" alt="Travel Itinerary Generator Logo" width="150"/>

-Plan your dream trip effortlessly with the Travel Itinerary Generator!
-This powerful trip planner is your ultimate companion for crafting seamless travel experiences.
-Whether you're embarking on a road trip, city excursion, or overseas adventure, our tool simplifies the entire planning process.
+Effortlessly design your perfect getaway with the Travel Itinerary Generator!
+This intuitive trip planner is your go-to assistant for creating smooth and well-organized travel experiences.
+Whether you're setting off on a road trip, exploring a new city, or traveling abroad, our tool streamlines every step of the planning process.

 <p align="center">
 Make your travel dreams a reality.
 Start planning your next adventure with the Travel Itinerary Generator today!